cooper/juno/doc/modules.md

 (typically halfop or higher).
 If free invite is enabled, however, any user can use the INVITE command.

+Note that, in addition to politely asking a user to join, invitations can also override certain restrictions which could have otherwise prevented a user from joining such as user limit (+l), keyword (+k), and join throttle (+j).

 ### Channel::Key

 __Channel::Key__ adds channel keyword (+k) support.